-- is owned by CTO or any of its affiliates as of the closing date of this offering and that is not a part of our initial portfolio; and - is owned by CTO or any of its affiliates after the closing date of this offering, without first offering us the right to purchase such property.
+- is owned by CTO or any of its affiliates as of the closing date of this offering and that is not a part of our initial portfolio; and - is acquired or developed and owned by CTO or any of its affiliates after the closing date of this offering, without first offering us the right to purchase such property.

-The term of the exclusivity and ROFO agreement will commence on the date of the closing of this offering and will continue for so long as the management agreement is in effect.
+The term of the exclusivity and ROFO agreement will commence on the date of the closing of this offering and end on the expiration or earlier termination of the management agreement.